homezhan/artoolkit-docs/Marker_Training/marker_nft_utilities.md

       -fset2    Show fset2 features.
 </pre>

 After launching dispFeatureSet, the various image resolutions will be displayed on screen with the tracking features overlaid.
-The features used in continuous tracking are outlined by red boxes, and the features used in identifying the pages and initialising tracking are marked by green crosses.
+The features used in continuous tracking are outlined by red boxes, and the features used in identifying the pages and initializing tracking are marked by green crosses.

 ![ARToolKit NFT - dispFeatureSet terminal][ARToolKit_NFT_-_dispFeatureSet_terminal]
 ![ARToolKit NFT - dispFeatureSet][ARToolKit_NFT_-_dispFeatureSet]